amusleh-spotware-com/Connect/README.md

 * ExpiresIn: A DateTimeOffset object that gives you the expiry time of token
 * ErrorCode: If the token generation was not successful, you can use this property to get the error code
 * ErrorDescription: The error description
-* Mode: The token mdoe, either live or demo
+* Mode: The token mode, either live or demo

 If your token expired you can refresh it by sending a ProtoOARefreshTokenReq.